Hhenry443/TidyTask/README.md

 Clone the repository to your local machine using Git:
 `git clone https://github.com/Hhenry443/TidyTask.git`
 ### Step Two: Make the Script Executable
-You need to give the  `planner.py`  file permission to be executed as a script.
+You need to give the  `planner` file permission to be executed as a script.

 Run this command in your terminal:
-`chmod +x /path/to/TidyTask/planner.py`
+`chmod +x /path/to/TidyTask/planner`

 Make sure to replace  `/path/to/TidyTask`  with the actual path where you've cloned the repository.